jeff-anderson-cscc/wiit-7340-lab0-completing-and-submitting-assignments/README.md

 Once the repository is created, GitHub will display the Code tab and you should see this content.
 Note that in future labs, the URL in step 2 and the repository name you provide in step 3 will vary.

-## Add me as a collaborator so I can view and grade your work:
+## Add me as a collaborator so I can view and grade your work

 In this step, your team of one will become a team of two so I can view your code, answer questions, and grade your work.